microsoft/lisa/docs/install.md

 change, you might need to restart your shell before moving to next step, to make sure your changes take effect.

+:blue_book:	Please run your command prompt or shell with elevated privilege (such as `'Run as Administrator'` on Windows) when you see access denied message when install tools.

 ## Install Python